yourpurebredpuppy logo

 2. Boston Terrier "sounds".
 Most Boston Terriers snort, snuffle, wheeze, grunt, and snore loudly.
 The sounds are endearing to some people; nerve-wracking to others.

 3. Potential gassiness (flatulence).
 All short-faced breeds gulp air when they eat, and that air has to go somewhere, after all.
 However, commercial diets make flatulence worse by including hard-to-digest ingredients such as corn, soy, and other grains.
-Boston Terriers who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.
+Boston Terriers who are fed a heavily meat-based diet have much less trouble with gassiness.

 4. Potential slobbering.
 Boston Terriers with especially loose lips may slobber when they drink, or when they get overheated and need to pant heavily.

 5. Housebreaking.
 Bostons can be slow to pick up the concept of housebreaking.
 Expect several months of consistent crate training.
-Read more about housebreaking your Boston Terrier.
+Read more about housebreaking.

 6. Stubbornness.
 Most Boston Terriers are mildly stubborn.
 You must show them, through absolute consistency, that you mean what you say.
 Food is a great motivator with this breed, but too many cookies equals a fat Boston Terrier.
 Also you don't want a dog who only obeys when you're waving a biscuit at him!

 Instead you should establish the right relationship between the two of you, where you are the leader and he is the follower.
 In other words, you must teach your Boston Terrier to respect you.
-Read more about Boston Terrier training.
+Read my free online training programs.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.